 How can I make this recipe lighter?

 To lighten the dish, swap heavy cream for half-and-half or a plant-based milk.
 You can also reduce the amount of cheese.
 Using less butter and olive oil helps cut down on fat.
 Adding more vegetables increases nutrition and volume without many calories.
 For a different twist, try whole wheat pasta for added fiber.
-Check the Full Recipe for more ideas.

 This blog post covered all you need to know about creamy garlic shrimp pasta.
 We discussed the best ingredients, tips for choosing fresh shrimp, and how to store your dish.
 I shared step-by-step cooking instructions and helpful tips to avoid common mistakes.
 You learned about delicious variations to try out.
 Remember, cooking is fun, and you can make this dish your own.
 Enjoy your pasta and impress your friends!